Tonghe-Zhang/Tonghe-Zhang.github.io/_pages/cv.md

 ### Honors and Awards

+* National Scholarship Granted by the Government of China, Oct 2024 (0.2% nationwide, highest honor to undergraduates)
-* National Scholarship Granted by the Government of China, Oct 2023 (0.2% of undergraduates nationwide, representing the highest honor.)
+* National Scholarship Granted by the Government of China, Oct 2023 (0.2% nationwide, highest honor to undergraduates)
 * Excellent Student Leader of Tsinghua University, Oct 2023
-* First Prize in the Fourteenth National Undergraduate Mathematics Contest of China(Beijing), Jan 2023
+* First Prize in the Fourteenth National Undergraduate Mathematics Contest of China, Jan 2023
 * Excellent Academic Scholarship of Tsinghua University, Jan 2023
 * Outstanding Work of the Twenty-Fifth Hardware Design Contest of Tsinghua University, Sep 2022